 Omeros Board of Directors Term Expires

-Class II Directors

-Thomas J. Cable 2017

-Peter A. Demopulos, M.D., FACC, FSCAI 2017

-Class III Directors

-Gregory A. Demopulos, M.D.
-2018

-Leroy E. Hood, M.D., Ph.D.
-2018

 Class I Directors

 Ray Aspiri 2019

 Arnold C. Hanish 2019

 Rajiv Shah, M.D.
 2019

+Class II Directors

+Thomas J. Cable 2020

+Peter A. Demopulos, M.D.
+2020

+Class III Directors

+Thomas F. Bumol, Ph.D.
+2019

+Gregory A. Demopulos, M.D.
+2021

+Leroy E. Hood, M.D., Ph.D.
+2021

-Following the recommendation of the nominating and governance committee, our board of directors has nominated both of our current Class II directors for election at the 2017 Annual Meeting.
-If elected, both of Mr. Cable and Dr. Peter Demopulos would serve until the 2020 Annual Meeting of Shareholders and until his successor is duly elected and qualified, or until his earlier death, resignation or removal.
+Following the recommendation of the nominating and governance committee, our board of directors has nominated for election at the 2019 Annual Meeting (i) our three current Class I directors, Ray Aspiri, Arnold C. Hanish and Rajiv Shah, M.D., for election as Class I directors, and (ii) Thomas F. Bumol, Ph.D., for election as a Class III director.
+If elected, the Class I director nominees would serve until the 2022 Annual Meeting of Shareholders and the Class III director nominee would serve until the 2021 Annual Meeting of Shareholders or, in each case, until his successor is duly elected and qualified, or until his earlier death, resignation or removal.

-Nominees for Election as Class II Directors
+Nominees for Election as Directors at the 2019 Annual Meeting